capnjep/failbb-hakz/DEVNOTES.md

 	* 05 : Added 'fetchUserPosts'; Altered routes for specification
 * 13th, June 2013
 	* 01 : Altered fetchBoards, fetchBoard, fetchThread, for changes in permission stand point
+* 14th, June 2013
+	* 01 : Altered fetchThread, to check whether or not the thread exists